 Last year (2017) saw yet another rise in cocaine related deaths for England and Wales.
 A 16% increase was recorded on the previous year’s statistics supplied by The Office Of National Statistics (ONS).
 432 individuals in England and Wales died with cocaine being cited as the main cause of death.
 Figures also show that the vast majority of cocaine related fatalities were male and between the 30-49 year age bracket.

-According to statistics from John Moores University Liverpool, Cocaine use is at an all time high and there has been a shift in who is using it the most.
+According to statistics from John Moores University Liverpool, Cocaine use is at an all time high.
+There has also been a shift in who is using it the most.
 Cocaine is now frequently taken by young and middle aged businessman of good earning capacity.

 Purer Strength Cocaine is Responsible